VirgilSecurity/virgil-iotkit/README.md

 ## IoTKit Usage
 To start working with Virgil IoTKit you have to:
-- specify configuration headers path.
+- specify configuration parameters.
 - provide implementations (you can also use default implementations).

-### Configuration headers
+### Configuration parameters

-#### Configuration directory
+#### Configuration headers directory

-There are configuration headers that customize Virigl IoTKit, they are stored in **config directory**.
+There are configuration headers that customize Virgil IoTKit, they are stored in **config directory**.
 You can provide your headers or use standard ones.
-It's necessary to add `VIRGIL_IOT_CONFIG_DIRECTORY` variable that points to directory with configuration files.
+It's necessary to add `VIRGIL_IOT_CONFIG_DIRECTORY` variable that points to the directory with configuration files.

-> For example, if you want to use PC configuration provided by library and library is stored in `virgil-iotkit` directory,
-> you have to set compiler option: `-DVIRGIL_IOT_CONFIG_DIRECTORY virgil-iotkit/config/pc`
+> For example, if you want to use PC configuration provided by library and library is stored in `virgil-iotkit` directory, you have to set compiler option: `-DVIRGIL_IOT_CONFIG_DIRECTORY virgil-iotkit/config/pc`.

-#### MCU Build disable
+#### MCU Build

-`VIRGIL_IOT_MCU_BUILD` variable enables or disables microcontroller features.
-Some of them are not compatible with PC configuration.
-So, if you don't plan to use MCU features, disable it during compilation : `-DVIRGIL_IOT_MCU_BUILD=OFF`
+The `VIRGIL_IOT_MCU_BUILD` variable enables or disables microcontroller features.
+If some of microcontroller features are not compatible with your PC configuration or you don't need to use MCU features, you can disable them through the  `VIRGIL_IOT_MCU_BUILD` variable during compilation: `-DVIRGIL_IOT_MCU_BUILD=OFF`.

-> You can do it by using `set` CMake's command :
-> `set(VIRGIL_IOT_MCU_BUILD OFF CACHE BOOL "Don't use MCU features" FORCE)`

 ### Mandatory implementations
 Some IoTKit modules use external implementations, therefore it's necessary to implement HAL (hardware abstraction layer) functions: